openshift/insights-operator/docs/gathered-data.md

 **Conditional data**: If the Image Registry configuration uses any PersistentVolumeClaim for the storage, the corresponding PersistentVolume definition is gathered

-* Previous location in the older archives: config/imageregistry.json
 * Location in archive: config/clusteroperator/imageregistry.operator.openshift.io/config/cluster.json
+* Location in older versions: config/imageregistry.json
 * Id in config: image_registries
 * Since versions:
   * 4.3.40+